poke1024/origami/README.md

         cd docker
         docker buildx build -t "origami:origami-gpu" .
-   This creates a docker image `origami:origami-gpu`, with the latest version of origami cloned into the container's root directory.
+   This creates a docker image `origami:origami-gpu`.

 4. Launch the container.
 You must specify the location of your local copy of the Origami repo, as shown below: